AnnaHelene01/GuitarKings/README.md

 # GuitarKings
-Lesson task 1 for HTML and CSS
+Lesson task , building a website with HTML and CSS only!